Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Methods

 \subsection{Governing equations}

-These numbers are found in the Boussinesq MHD equations by scaling the length in units of sphere gap $d$, the time in units of viscous time $d^2/\nu$, the magnetic field in units of $(4\pi\rho\eta\overline{\Omega})^{1/2}$, and the temperature in units of temperature contrast between both spheres $\Delta T$.
+These numbers are found in the Boussinesq MHD equations by scaling the length in units of the sphere gap $d$, the time in units of viscous time $d^2/\nu$, the magnetic field in units of $(4\pi\rho\eta\overline{\Omega})^{1/2}$, and the temperature in units of the temperature contrast between the two spheres $\Delta T$.
 These equations describe the coupled evolution of the velocity $\mathbf{v}$ and magnetic field $\mathbf{B}$, and read:

 where $p'$ is the reduced pressure (i.e. the pressure divided by the density), and the temperature field is the addition of the temperature of the reference state $\overline{T}(r)$ and its fluctuation $T'(r,\theta,t)$. $\mathbf{e}_z$ and $\mathbf{e}_r$ are the unit vectors of the axial and the spherical radial directions, respectively.
 Finally, $\mathbf{f}$ is an additional body force for the volumetric forcing (see Sect.~\ref{ssec:volForce}).
-Note that the presence of the chemical composition and local heat sources are ignored in these equations.
+Note that the presence of the chemical composition and local heat sources is ignored in these equations.